msklc/Analyzes-of-Hacked-Netherlands-Websites-2019-BeautifulSoup-Pandas-Matplotlib/README.md

 We analyze the data 4 different aspect and reach the below results;

-- 88 (.nl) websites are attacked (hacked) in the first 3 Q of 2019.
+- 1558 (.nl) websites are attacked (hacked) in the first 3Q of 2019.
-- Websites are attacked by 49 different attackers
+- Websites are attacked by 199 different attackers
-- Websites are attacked every month and increasing monthly
+- Websites are attacked every month nearly same average, except March
-- __23 websites (26% of total) are also attacked before__
+- __356 websites (23% of total) are also attacked before__
-- Websites exits 8 different country and nearly 15% them are located outside of Netherlands
+- Websites exits 16 different country and 20% them are located outside of Netherlands

 ### Used Libraries;
 - BeautifulSoup